fsantamaria1/Bird_Classifier/README.md

 This repository contains a bird species classification application that allows users to upload an image of a bird and get the predicted species using a trained machine learning model.
 The application utilizes Streamlit, a Python library for creating interactive web apps, to provide a user-friendly graphical user interface (GUI) for the bird classification functionality.

+You can access the live demo of this project [here](https://fsantamaria1-bird-classifier-main-yg307u.streamlit.app/).

 ## Table of Contents

 - [Introduction](#introduction)